Buying Real Estate: The Home Buying Process

-- Are you eligible for an RRSP homebuyer withdrawal?
+- Are you eligible for any home-buyer incentive programs?

-- Documents needed to secure a mortgage include:
+- Documents needed to secure a mortgage pre-approval include:

 What Kind Of Home Are You Looking For?

-Once you've determined what you can afford, it is important to decide on your wants and needs when looking for your perfect home - thus enabling us to narrow the search and focus on finding the right home for you.
+Once you've determined what you can afford, it is important to have a clear picture of your perfect home.
+This will help us focus on finding the right home for you.

 Choose Your Neighbourhood

 When considering which neighbourhoods to look in, the following factors should be considered:

 - How long will your commute to work be?
 Will you need to be near public transit?